 7. Add the seasoned chicken strips to the batter and coat well.

 Because of how thin they are, these chicken strips cook fairly quickly.
-In about four minutes, each batch of chicken tempura strips should be golden brown, crispy and ready to be taken out of the oil.
+In about ONLY 4 minutes, each batch of chicken tempura strips should be golden brown, crispy and ready to be taken out of the oil.

 Chicken Tempura Recipe